David Ortiz Hospitalized After Being Shot at Nightclub in Dominican Republic

 David Ortiz Hospitalized After Being Shot at Nightclub in Dominican RepublicJune 10, 2019

-Former Boston Red Sox star David Ortiz was shot in the leg Sunday in the Dominican Republic, according to Felix Durán Mejia, a spokesman for the Dominican National Police, via CNN's Anyi Lizardo and Amir Vera.
+Former Boston Red Sox star David Ortiz was shot in the back Sunday in the Dominican Republic, Felix Duran Mejia, a spokesman for the Dominican National Police, told CNN's Anyi Lizardo and Amir Vera:

-Durán Mejia confirmed to CNN that Ortiz was shot in the back in "an incident that took place at Dial Discotheque in Santo Domingo."
-Durán Mejia said Ortiz was shot by a motorcyclist who approached Ortiz directly.
-Durán Mejia said that when Ortiz was shot, "the bullet went through his stomach."
+"Duran Mejia confirmed to CNN that Ortiz was shot in the back in 'an incident that took place at Dial Discotheque in Santo Domingo.'
+Duran Mejia said Ortiz was shot by a motorcyclist who approached Ortiz directly.
+Duran Mejia said that when Ortiz was shot, 'the bullet went through his stomach.'"

+Hoy's Dionisio Soldevila confirmed with Ortiz's brother, Eloy, that David is out of surgery and doing fine (h/t ESPN's Marly Rivera).

-ESPN's Marly Rivera provided more details regarding details of the incident:
+Rivera provided more details regarding the shooting:

 Marly Rivera @MarlyRiveraESPN